KCSAURAV/Makefile/README.md

    -czf -> compress the files in the directory, rm -> removes the demodir

-Makefile will create variables or use them
+Makefile will create variables or use them if already present...

     all: $(EXEC)